boniface/hash-media-deps-plugin/Readme.md

 ## Overview

-The `hash-media-deps-plugin` is an SBT plugin designed to manage and streamline the dependencies for media-related projects.
+The `hash-media-deps-plugin` is a project  designed to manage and streamline the dependencies for some Scala projects I work on.
 It provides a centralized way to define and manage dependencies, ensuring consistency and ease of maintenance.

 ## Features